Revenue Assumptions

 Conclusion

 Making assumptions in a model is relatively easy; grounding and justifying assumptions is harder.
 Start with a good, clean structure, but don’t get hung up on dropping your beliefs perfectly when you start creating a model.
 As you make your model, you’ll change what assumptions you want, add new ideas, and figure out new data to use.
-Just focus on developing and understanding, and coming back to your revenue assumptions once you have the model’s outputs ready to evaluate your business.
+Just focus on developing and understanding and coming back to your revenue assumptions once you have the model’s outputs ready to evaluate your business.